-The troops have been interrogating the villagers from Kyauk Tan village since they got information that AA members retreating from the captured training camp were sheltering in disguise in Kyauk Tan and Zeydi Taung villages, said the announcement.
+The troops have been interrogating the villagers from Kyauktan village since they got information that AA members retreating from the captured training camp were sheltering in disguise in Kyauktan and Zeydi Taung villages, the announcement said.

 “We are currently still conducting interrogations of these people.
 This is not an arrest.
 We are just interrogating the particular individuals,” Brigadier General Zaw Min Tun of the military information committee told RFA.

 A male teacher who asked to remain anonymous said more than 10 teachers were among the detainees.